Financial Leverage, Leverage Metrics (Gearing Ratios)

 Can the company pay off its creditors in case the business fails?

-The total debt to assets ratio addresses this question.
-This metric is the simple ratio of two Balance sheet figures in its name, total debt (total liabilities) and total assets.
+This total debt-to-assets ratio metric is the simple ratio of two Balance sheet figures in its name, total debt (total liabilities) and total assets.

-- The Balance sheet equation ensures that the total assets equates to the firm's total funding.
+• The Balance sheet equation ensures that the total assets equates to the firm's total funding.
 In other words, Total Assets = Total Liabilities + Total Equities

-- Creditors provide the "Total Liabilities" portion of Total funding.
+• Creditors provide the "Total Liabilities" portion of Total funding.

 In other words, the total debt-to-asset ratio indicates directly whether or not the asset base covers the firm's total debt.
-A Total-Debt/ Asset ratio less than 1.0 says to creditors that asset value is sufficient to pay off the debt.

 Calculating the Total Debt-to-Assets Ratio.